Tourist Information

 -

-informal (that means free!) camping in the park; ask at the
+informal (that means free!) camping in the park; shower

 Excellent Food